-Strongthon the National Commitment To Maintain Biological Diversity
+Strengthen the National Commitment to Maintain Biological Diversity

 The national commitment to maintain biological diversity could be strengthened.
 Despite society's reliance on biological resources for sustenance and economic development, loss of diversity has yet to emerge as a major concern among decisionmakers.
-About 2 percent of the national budget is spent on natural resourcesrelated programs, which include diversity-conservation programs as one subset.
+About 2 percent of the national budget is spent on natural resources-related programs, which include diversity-conservation programs as one subset.
+A number of government and private programs address maintenance of biological diversity, but most programs have objectives too narrowly defined to address the broad scope of biological diversity concerns.
+Nor do the ad hoc programs use coordination and cooperation to build a systematic approach to tackle the issue.
+State and private efforts fill some gaps in Federal programs, but they do not provide a comprehensive national commitment and thus leave many aspects of the problem uncovered.